tensorflow/tensorflow/tensorflow/contrib/go/README.md

 # TensorFlow Go API

-TensorFlow.
-This package provides a high-level Go API for TensorFlow, this package provides the necessary tools to create and manipulate Tensors, Variables, Constants and also to build, load and run Graphs.
+This package provides a high-level Go API for TensorFlow, providing the necessary tools to create and manipulate Tensors, Variables, Constants and also to build, load and run Graphs.

 ## API documentation
 * [Session](g3doc/session.md): Encapsulates the environment in which Operation